 Each flight simulator is a self-contained cell that incorporates a specialized computer and a hydraulics room for driving the simulator, as well as a dedicated environmental control system that maintains the optimal ambient temperature by cooling the entire cell area via an air-handling system.

-Environmental control system is critical
+An environmental control system is critical

 Needless to say, the environmental control system is critical because it directly affects the comfort of trainers and crews as well as helps ensure that all equipment operates efficiently.
 For example, each simulator uses projectors to create the high-definition 3D images that trainees see through the “cockpit” windows.
 The equipment projects images onto a curved mirror mounted in the body of the simulator with a thin layer of Mylar and held in place by a vacuum.
-Should the ambient temperature go out of spec, it might affect the vacuum pump’s operation, which, in turn, could adversely affect the image’s magnification, clarity and realism.
+Should the ambient temperature go out of spec, it might affect the vacuum pump’s operation, which, in turn, could adversely affect the image’s magnification, clarity, and realism.

 Each air handling system uses a fan driven by a 15 horsepower (HP) motor to draw air into air ducts.
 The air then passes through a pre-heater and then either a cooling or heating battery, depending on ambient temperatures.
 In addition, an extraction fan sized between 5 and 20 HP works in recirculation ductwork to maintain atmospheric pressure in the cell.
-A series of dampers controls the air flow and draws in outside air when the outside temperature is low, letting the system benefit from the “free” cooling effect.
+A series of dampers control the airflow and draws in outside air when the outside temperature is low, letting the system benefit from the “free” cooling effect.

 Energy inefficiency drives simulator improvement

 Previously, fans in the air-handling system were driven continuously at maximum speed, regardless of system demand.
 This approach was energy inefficient and resulted in wear and tear on components such as motor bearings, drive shafts and belts.
-British Airways engineers therefore decided to improve the simulator cells.
+British Airways engineers, therefore, decided to improve the simulator cells.

 A better approach

 As part of the simulator upgrade effort, engineers redesigned the air handling system.
 They retained the original fan motors but replaced the original drives with Parker AC650V variable speed drives interconnected with a management unit.
-The approach let the fans be driven slowly when the weather was cooler, with the capability of running at maximum output during warm weather.
+The approach let the fans be driven slowly when the weather was cooler, with the capability of running at the maximum output during warm weather.
 The drives are designed to be easy to configure, even in complex open-loop applications, and provide a wide range of power outputs and options.
 The unit’s modular design makes it easy for engineers to make later changes to the control panels.